SamAstro/pyimdb/README.rst

 To install pyimdb, follow these steps:

-1. Create a Python virtual environment
+1. Create a Python virtual environment (for example, conda)
 2. Install the requires packages
 3. Install the module